tayganr/lakehouse/modules/module01b.md

 ## 1. Pipeline (initialLoad)

+In this example, we will be creating a pipeline that will reference one of the data files in the raw layer to initialize the dimension table.
+This process will involve populating the dimension table with some data as well as the creation of additional columns needed to facilitate future incremental loads.
+The pipeline will leverage the Get Metadata activity which can be used to retrieve metadata, in this case, file names within a folder path.
+This metadata will be used to pass a file name to the subsequent Data flow step where our transformation will occur.

 1. Navigate to the **Integrate** hub
 2. Under **Pipelines**, click on the ellipsis **[...]** icon to the right of the **Customers** folder and select **New pipeline**
 3. Rename the pipeline to `C2 - pipelineDimInitialLoad`